KBNLwikimedia/MediaFromDelpher_ExtractCopyrightTemplates/stories/Free to use - Exploring public domain claims in Wikimedia Commons files sourced from Delpher.md

-## Section 3 Compliance of the community to the copyrights statements
+## H2 kop - Section xx - Compliance of the community to the copyrights statements
 Are there any violations of big mistakes?

 for the "pd because of age group" (98% of uses) we will look at the year in which the orginal work was published or created (column F "DateOfPublicationOrCreation" in the Excel)